DoubleCouponDay/Chunkus/README.md

 cargo test -- --test-threads 1
 ```

-# Deployment
+## Deployment
+    you can run the bot on your computer or inside a docker container.

     build C code, then Rust code, then run `sudo docker build` on a Linux machine. once the image is built, deploy it to your docker hub registration.

-# Operation
-    you can run the bot on your computer or inside a docker container.

-# Running on your computer
-    Set the VECTORIZER and TRAMPOLINE environment variables to the value of your discord bot's secret token.
-    This will allow trampoline to start the bots.

-# Running as a container
-    You will need to install OPENSSL 1.1.1
+    to use docker-compose on your computer, You will need to install OPENSSL 1.1.1

-    Fill in the blanks in the dockercompose.yml file and run it.
+    Fill in the blanks in the dockercompose.yml file to pass the environment variables into the container.

     `sudo docker-compose up --build --detach`